-Two broadcast journalists for local KUTV 2News were assaulted on July 9, 2019, while covering a protest in Salt Lake City, Utah.
+Matthew Michela, a broadcast photojournalist for local KUTV 2News, was assaulted on July 9, 2019, while covering a protest in Salt Lake City, Utah.

 Jeremy Harmon, director of photography at the Salt Lake Tribune, told the Tracker that he had arrived at the protest right as the incident began.
 “There was some guy who had ridden up on his bike and he was shouting at some of the protesters who had just been pushed across the street,” Harmon said.
 “This guy just kept ratcheting up with more racism, more bile, more transphobia, so I started taking pictures of the interaction.”

 Michela also filmed the verbal confrontation as it escalated into a physical scuffle.
 “It was my job to capture the good and the bad; that’s when the man approached me and put his hand on the lens,” Michela told KUTV.

 In the video Michela captured, the man is heard saying, “Stop fucking filming!
 Turn around!”
 Michela responds, “I have a right to be here, sir.”
 The man, holding his hand over the lens, responds, “Fuck you, no. No!”

 The man approached Michela from the blindspot on his right created by the camera equipment, and was the first of several people to attempt to prevent Michela from filming.
 Michela told the Tracker that he was jostled enough to cause the camera to zoom erratically and the recording to stop and start multiple times.

 Photos and video taken during the incident show a woman attempting to pull out the cord from the back of Michela’s camera and an arm reaching behind him to pull the camera off his shoulder.

 At one point, Michela said, he felt “the camera being thrown from my shoulder towards the ground.
 I was able to catch it and prevent it from hitting the ground.
 It felt like people were pulling at me and at the camera.”